 For several years SORBA Woodstock leadership recognized the need for a free ride area to attract that growing segment of the mountain biking community.
 In 2011 an expert trail, Quehl Holler, was built under the leadership of Mark Heiman.
 Free riders flocked to this new downhill playground with its signature wall ride.

 As new trails were added and the ridership at Blankets Creek grew, the need for additional parking and bathroom facilities became very apparent.
 Fortunately, John Hicks and Jay Wilkes had done an excellent job of cultivating the partnership with Cherokee County, building relationships with County Commissioners and CRPA management.
 SORBA Woodstock’s consistently responsible stewardship of Blankets Creek had earned the confidence of their partners, the COE and CRPA.
 Cherokee County demonstrated their commitment to the partnership when they purchased a five acre parcel of land adjacent to the original parking lot.
-Construction of permanent bathroom facilities, a pavilion and bike wash station along with an expanded parking lot is scheduled for completion in Spring 2013.
+Construction of permanent bathroom facilities and a pavilion along with an expanded parking lot was completed in 2013.

 A new chapter in SORBA Woodstock's history is currently being written at Olde Rope Mill Park, a City of Woodstock park along the banks of the Little River.
-With funding from the City of Woodstock, REI and Free-Flite Bicycles, 9 miles of trails have been added with another 6-8 miles planned on the north side of the river.
-A new fundraising effort is in the planning stages to provide the funds to build this trail.
-With this new addition, SORBA Woodstock will have over 30 miles of trails under their care.
+With funding from the City of Woodstock, REI and Free-Flite Bicycles, 9 miles of trails have been added with another 6-8 miles on the north side of the river.
+Fundraising efforts provided the funds to build the Mill trails.
+With this new addition, SORBA Woodstock has over 30 miles of trails under their care.

 The volunteers have made the difference.

 (Editors Note—This article was compiled from interviews and writings from the key players who were there at the beginning, including Alex Nutt, Hunter Ramsey, Dave Hamilton and Walt Bready.
-It was updated in November 2012.)
+It was updated in November 2012 and March 2017.)